TRaSH-Guides/Guides/CONTRIBUTING.md

 ## YAML file naming

+> [!CAUTION]
+>
-- If a hashcode is needed **No** hashcode can exist multiple times :bangbang:
+> - If a hashcode is needed **No** hashcode can exist multiple times :bangbang:
+>
 - Use [this website](https://md5.gromweb.com) to generate an md5 hash
 - YAML file names are always written in small letters, spaces are replaced by a dash, and no spaces or special characters except a dash :bangbang:

 ## Quality Profiles and 3rd party sync apps

 > [!IMPORTANT]
-> When creating a new quality profile or editing an existing one, it's mandatory to ensure that these settings are also updated/added to the following locations for the third-party sync apps.
+> When creating a new quality profile or editing an existing one, it's mandatory to ensure that these settings are updated/added to the following locations for the third-party sync apps.

 - Radarr: `docs/json/radarr/quality-profiles`
     - `docs/json/radarr/cf-groups`